Thierry Henry is attempting to rebuild his managerial career in Canada. Here’s what happened during his first home match with the Montreal Impact.

 The Impact only needed a low-scoring draw to progress here, and you could tell.

 Goalkeeper Clement Diop started time wasting after 20 minutes, and attacking fluency was at a minimum.
-If you were following the football odds going into this game, you’d have lumped on the under 1.5 goals bet very quickly after kick-off.

 That almost cost the home side in the 5th minute, when veteran Saprissa midfielder Christian Bolanos was denied by the quick-thinking Diop.
 Marvin Angulo volleyed into the side netting seconds later.